brianstorti/brianstorti.github.io/_posts/2014-09-17-an_introduction_to_unix_processes.md

 Every process stay in a zombie state, at least for a short period of time, between the moment it exits, and the moment the parent reads its exit code.

 A process becomes an orphan when it's still running, but its parent exits.
-What happens is that the child process is "adopted" by the initial process, the first process that is executed in the system, ususally called `init` (`launchd` if you are on a Mac OS).
+What happens is that the child process is "adopted" by the initial process, the first process that is executed in the system, usually called `init` (`launchd` if you are on a Mac OS).
 The PPID (parent id) of an orphan process with be `1`.
 A process can be orphaned unintentionally, when the parent process crashed, for instance, but it also can be orphaned intentionally, usually when you want a long running process to be detached from a user session, as is the case for `daemons` processes.

 ## Daemon processes

-A `daemon` process is, simply speaking, a process that runs in the backgroung, and is not attached to a controlling terminal.
+A `daemon` process is, simply speaking, a process that runs in the background, and is not attached to a controlling terminal.
 Database and web servers are good examples of daemons.
 There are also a bunch of daemons that are responsible for keeping your system working as it's.

 There is one specially important `daemon`, the first process created on the system: the `init` process.
 It's the grandparent of all the other processes.
-The `init` process can spawn new processes that will be `daemons`, or a process can become a `daemon` by being intentionally made an orphan, as we saw before (forking a child and immediatelly exiting).
+The `init` process can spawn new processes that will be `daemons`, or a process can become a `daemon` by being intentionally made an orphan, as we saw before (forking a child and immediately exiting).
 You'll also notice that, by convention, `daemons` names usually end with a "d": `syslogd`, `sshd`, `httpd`, and so on.

 But if these `daemons` are not attached to a controlling terminal, how can someone actually terminate these processes?
 Well, one way is by sending them a signal.